jh-song-en/AMMD_DB/README.md

 (For the security purpose, Port numbers should be set by the server manager.)

 #### What is port?
-Tree elements are required for the server connection: IP address, port number, and user information (id, password).
+Three elements are required for the server connection: IP address, port number, and user information (id, password).
 IP address locates the server in the network.
 The port determines which process or application a message should be delivered.
 Finally, user information verifies if the user has the authentication to use the service in the server.

 For example, if the MySQL port is set as 8806 and the SFTP port is set as 8802, the IP address will be the same since both applications are running on the same server.
 However, if the user requests through the 8806 port, the server will answer with the MySQL response, and it will respond with SFTP if the connection is through the 8802 port.